 BS 8680:2020 gives recommendations and guidance for the development of a WSP.
 It applies to all types of premises and undertakings with water systems that can pose a risk to those exposed, either from the water itself or aerosols derived from it.
 It covers the building’s water system and takes in consideration any related devices such as cooling towers, washing machines, boilers, swimming pools, hot tubs, and their associated equipment.

 The standard is intended to be used as a code of practice to demonstrate good practice and compliance.
 It will be especially important where a WSP is particularly recommended within existing national guidance, such as in healthcare.
-It includes risk assessments to ensure the safety of employees and the public.
 It also cross-references BS 8580-1:2019 Water quality.
 Risk assessments for Legionella control.
 Code of practice, which deals with the risk assessments for Legionella.